ansible/ansible/docs/docsite/rst/user_guide/playbooks_conditionals.rst

 it later.
 Use of the command module in this way can in many ways eliminate the need to write site specific facts, for instance, you could test for the existence of a particular program.

+.. note:: Registration happens even when a task is skipped due to the conditional.
+This way you can query the variable for `` is skipped`` to know if task was attempted or not.

 The 'register' keyword decides what variable to save a result in.
 The resulting variables can be used in templates, action lines, or *when* statements.
 It looks like this (in an obviously trivial example)::

     - name: test play